Banata

 if (error?.status === 409) {

-// Username is taken -- prompt the user to choose another
+// Username is taken -- suggest the user pick a different one

 }